Kqp1227/Kqp1227.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;🎉🎉 A paper is accepted by Nature Electronics
 - *2024.05*: &nbsp;🎉🎉 A paper is early accepted by MICCAI 2024
 - *2024.04*: &nbsp;🎉🎉 I receive Northeastern University Outstanding Graduate Student Award
 - *2024.03*: &nbsp;🎉🎉 I join MIRACLE Lab as a coming master student